 Your B2B Peeps:

 When in doubt, come to Clark C67 to find out!

 B2B peer mentors are current CSU students who have “been there.”
 They know what it feels like to transfer from community college to CSU and can answer any questions you may have!

-Luke Whitcomb: I’m currently a pre-med student here at Colorado State seeking a degree in Health and Exercise Science.
-After attending FRCC in Westminster, CO for 3 years before transferring, I know well the unique challenges that come with adapting to the university experience.
-If you ever have any questions on class scheduling, prepping from grad school, major/minor advising, where to find the best coffee shops, or just need someone to talk to about all things CSU, do not hesitate to give me a shout.
+Luke Whitcomb: Luke is a pre-med student here at Colorado State seeking a degree in Health and Exercise Science.
+After attending FRCC in Westminster, CO for 3 years before transferring, he knows well the unique challenges that come with adapting to the university experience.
+If you ever have any questions on class scheduling, prepping for grad school, major/minor advising, where to find the best coffee shops, or just need someone to talk to about all things CSU, do not hesitate to give Luke a shout.

-Gaby Munoz: I attended FRCC for two years in Westminster, CO.
-I have experienced the transition to Colorado State University and the challenges that often arise from adapting to this new environment.
-If you have any questions on how to navigate academic resources, CSU or anything related to science please feel free to email me!
+Gaby Ramirez: Gaby attended FRCC for two years in Westminster, CO.
+As a biochemistry major, she has experienced the transition to Colorado State University and the challenges that often arise from adapting to this new environment.
+If you have any questions on how to navigate academic resources, CSU or anything related to science please feel free to email Gaby!

 Bridges to Baccalaureate is here to help make CSU feel just like home and we’re so excited to be apart of your RAMily!!